Dark Souls III: The Ringed City: Summary

 Following The Ashen One's victory over the Soul of Cinder and Sister Friede, they arrive at the Dreg Heap, a land of ruins and ashes consisting of thousands of years of history smashed together.
 The Ashen One makes their way through numerous dangers, such as Lothric knights, Murkmen and angels, arriving at the Earthen Peak Ruins.
 Inside the ruins, they kill the Demon in Pain & Demon from Below, who become the Demon Prince.
 Upon victory, the Ashen One is transported to the Ringed City by winged demons.

 The Ashen One travels across the city, where they meet various inhabitants - some still loyal to Gwyn, the Lord of Sunlight, and some who worship the Abyss and preach of the coming Age of Dark.
 Notably present is the dragon Darkeater Midir, who is slowly corrupted by the darkness he has consumed in his duty given by the long absent Lords.
-The player is implored by one of Gwyn's few remaining servants, Shira, Knight of Filanore, to put down Midir before the darkness within him destroys what is left of his sanity, and he can no longer tell friend from foe.
-Shira further implores the Ashen One not to disturb the slumber of Princess Filanore, as her sleep protects the city from the dangers of the Dark.
-Also stationed in the city is the warrior Halflight, one of the Spears of the Church who protects Gwyn's last daughter, Filanore, in her slumber.
+The player is implored by one of Gwyn's few remaining servants, Shira, Knight of Filianore, to put down Midir before the darkness within him destroys what is left of his sanity, and he can no longer tell friend from foe.
+Shira further implores the Ashen One not to disturb the slumber of Princess Filianore, as her sleep protects the city from the dangers of the Dark.
+Also stationed in the city is the warrior Halflight, one of the Spears of the Church who protects Gwyn's last daughter, Filianore, in her slumber.

-Upon defeating Halflight and entering the Church of Filanore within the higher reaches of the Ringed City, the Ashen One finds Filanore herself, slumbering beside a mysterious egg.
+Upon defeating Halflight and entering the Church of Filianore within the higher reaches of the Ringed City, the Ashen One finds Filianore herself, slumbering beside a mysterious egg.
 Upon touching the cracked egg held in her lap, in which is contained a Soul Forge similar to that used to transpose Great Souls, she is awakened, and the Ashen One is transported to a mysterious location similar to the one seen in the game's opening cinematic - an endless, lifeless desert that resembles the Ringed City, only long abandoned.
 At the thrones of the Pygmy Lords, the Ashen One encounters Slave Knight Gael, apparently slaughtering the Ringed City's rulers, the Pygmy Lords, and collecting their fractured, desiccated souls into The Dark Soul.
 Having gone mad due to the power of the Dark Soul, Gael challenges The Ashen One, prompting them to 'hand over' their soul.
 The player faces him, killing him and claiming the Dark Soul for their own.
 The Ashen One then returns to the painting of Ariandel and gives the Dark Soul to the Painting Woman to finish her vision of a new Painted World, offering to name it after the player.
 If they decline, she will instead name it 'Ash.'